magnusjjj/gfesys/README.md

 ## To setup:

-This is the entire list of install instructions for Debian linux, from a truly clean install to installed and working
+This is the entire list of install instructions for Debian linux, from a truly clean install to installed and working.

 ###1.
 First we install the basic requirements: